List of The Saddle Club characters: Starlight

 Originally called Pretty Boy.
 A six-year-old buckskin Trakehner gelding with a blaze and a star.
 He belongs to Carole.
 Carole bought Starlight with the money her mother left her after she died from cancer.
 Carole almost sold Starlight in "Greener Pastures Part 2" after the devastating loss of Cobalt.
 Starlight almost joined the Army in "Moving On Part 2" when it seems that Carole will be leaving Pine Hollow and The Saddle Club forever when her dad is deployed overseas.
 Starlight can be a bully sometimes but is mostly gentle and affectionate.
 Starlight is also intuitive and seems to know just what Carole wants before she asks anything of him.
 Starlight was called "She" in Season 1 and "Girl" twice in Season 2.
 Starlight is Prancer's pasture mate.
-In the books, Starlight's registered name is Pretty Boy Floyd and he's a bay part Thoroughbred gelding who Carole gets as a Christmas present from her dad after Lisa tells Colonel Hanson about Starlight when Mr. and Mrs. Atwood wanted to buy him for Lisa.
+In the books, Starlight's registered name is Pretty Boy Floyd, and he is a bay part Thoroughbred gelding who Carole gets as a Christmas present from her dad after Lisa tells Colonel Hanson about Starlight when Mr. and Mrs. Atwood wanted to buy him for Lisa.
 Lisa knew that she was not ready for her own horse yet.

 Belle

 Originally called Blackie.
 A seven-year-old black Arabian/Saddlebred mare with a star was discovered by Stevie struggling to survive in the wilderness.
 She belongs to Stevie as of Episode 18.
 She is a high spirited horse and one of the strongest in the stable.
 Stevie first encountered Belle during a western riding clinic.
 Belle appeared dirty and straggly with rain rot patches on her back.
 Stevie rescued the abandoned mare and brought her to the stable to clean her up.
 Not long after claiming her thanks to Deborah, Belle's rightful owner, Chelsea Owens came to reclaim the horse.
 Belle, not wanting to return to her first owner, broke out and ran away, but returned when Stevie went out to look for her to say good-bye.
 Realizing that Belle and Stevie belong together, Chelsea did the right thing and brought Belle back to Pine Hollow.
 As Stevie nursed the mare back to health, the two formed a special bond.
 Stevie named her after The Phantom Horse in a story that Max told.
-Belle almost died from lead poisoning in "Tender Foot" but thanks to Dr. Whiteside Belle's life is saved after Lisa discovered a splinter in Belle's leg that was painted with lead paint from the jumps.
+Belle almost died from lead poisoning in "Tender Foot" but thanks to Doctor Whiteside Belle's life is saved after Lisa discovered a splinter in Belle's leg that was painted with lead paint from the jumps.
 Belle was poisoned in "Lisa's Choice Part 1" and "Lisa's Choice Part 2" because of Veronica.
 Belle is Teddy's girlfriend.
-In the books, Belle is bay like Starlight and Prancer, and she's originally called Punctuation "Punk".
+In the books, Belle is bay like Starlight and Prancer, and she is originally called Punctuation "Punk".